gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 == Predictor

-A flowchart visualiation of the steps taken during predictor phasse of the pipeline can be found in @prediction-flowchart, a legend is available in @prediction-legend.
+A flowchart visualization of the steps taken during predictor phase of the pipeline can be found in @prediction-flowchart, a legend is available in @prediction-legend.

 #figure(
   image(